Abishek-Madhav/Textify/README.md

 <h2>Usage</h2>

-1) Activate the Extension: Click the "Textify" extension icon in your browser toolbar to initiate the conversion process.
+1) <h4>Activate the Extension:</h4> Click the "Textify" extension icon in your browser toolbar to initiate the conversion process.

-2) Capture Conversations: The extension will extract the selected ChatGPT conversation and transform it into a styled HTML document.
+2) <h4>Capture Conversations:</h4> The extension will extract the selected ChatGPT conversation and transform it into a styled HTML document.

-3) Review and Print: A new tab will open displaying the formatted HTML.
+3) <h4>Review and Print:</h4> A new tab will open displaying the formatted HTML.
 You can review the content, print directly, or save it as a PDF.

-4) Close Tab: The tab will automatically close after a brief delay post-printing, or you can manually close it once you're done.
+4) <h4>Close Tab:</h4> The tab will automatically close after a brief delay post-printing, or you can manually close it once you're done.